Crawfish Etouffee

 Why I love this recipe:

-Crawfish etouffee is one of my favorite Louisiana dishes… and it can be eaten year round, provided you’ve got quality Louisiana crawfish tails on hand.
+Crawfish étouffée is one of my favorite Louisiana dishes… and it can be eaten year round, provided you’ve got quality Louisiana crawfish tails on hand.

-This recipe, which came to us from Winston’s mother, has been adapted over the years.
 While it’s not 100% traditional (because I add broth to make the gravy part of the etoufee a little saucier), it’s most certainly delicious.

 Other fall football food that we adore: Texas Chili | Turkey Sausage Jambalaya | Hatch Chile Mini Cornbread Muffins | Louisiana Cajun Turkey Burgers with Étouffée Relish and Creamy Cajun Sauce | Crawfish Pie